Find An Intellectual Property Lawyer in Los Angeles

-Ideas have worth from the moment they are produced in the mind, and only grow in worth as they are used to create advertising, media and even products.
+Ideas have worth from the moment they are produced in the mind and only grow in worth as they are used to create advertising, media, and even products.
 The results that come from these ideas can have very tangible effects on a business.
-Because, at least initially, intellectual property can’t be physically held, it can be hard to prove ownership.
-For this reason, federal and state laws offer protection through patents, trademarks and the copyright process.
+Because intellectual property can’t be physically held, it can be hard to prove ownership.
+For this reason, federal and state laws offer protection through patents, trademarks, and the copyright process.

 Intellectual Property in California

-Disagreements over intellectual property, also known as ip, are one of the most common types of business litigation.
+Disagreements over intellectual property, also known as IP, is one of the most common types of business litigation.
 Most business owners understand that their ideas are assets that can have a significant impact on the value of the company.
 Whether it is a slogan used in advertising, a logo on packaging or a patent for a new product, these ideas must be protected.

-A patent is intangible, but may serve as the blueprint for the products you sell.
+A patent is intangible but may serve as the blueprint for the products you sell.
 In many cases, a patent lies at the heart of the success of a business.
 For this reason, it is important to ensure your idea is protected from the beginning.

 Patents don’t always have to be used to make a physical good.
 A patent can certainly cover a manufactured item, but it can also be an idea for a chemical, device or even process.
 An experienced intellectual property lawyer will extensively research similar patents to ensure your idea is unique, and will then walk you through the application process.

 If others want to use your idea, they must pay you in order to license your patent.
-This payment is known as a royalty, and is the only way another company can legally use your patented idea.
+This payment is known as a royalty and is the only way another company can legally use your patented idea.
 It will always be up to you whether you choose to license your patent, and how much they are charged.

 If someone else begins using the same mark, it can cause confusion for customers and affect the bottom line.
-To prevent this from happening, it often requires the help of an intellectual property lawyer.
+To prevent this from happening, it often requires the help of an intellectual property attorney.

 In most cases, the company who first used the mark is legally assumed to hold the rights to its use.
 Establishing first use, however, can be tricky.
 This is why it is a good idea to register any trademarks used to promote or identify your company or products.
 Registration with the United States Trademark Office makes it much easier to enforce your trademarks, and prevent improper use.

-No matter if you need to protect a new idea or have received a letter about infringement, the Attorney Referral Service of The San Fernando Valley Bar Association can connect you with a local attorney who can help you.
+Whether you’re a business owner and need to protect a new idea or you’ve received a letter about infringement, the Attorney Referral Service of The San Fernando Valley Bar Association can connect you with a local attorney who can help you.

 Let us know if you’re an attorney interested in becoming a member of the SFVBA’s Attorney Referral Service.